paulocerez/2docs/README.md

 ##### 15-12-2024

 The workflows are much more accurate.
-Users can share workflows in an Online Community.
+Users can share workflows in an Online Community and retrieve and edit workflows from others.

 ## Database